AntonyCanut/gba_translator/README_AI.md

 3.  **Verification**: Always run `scripts/check_overflows_specific.py` after translating to identify any dangerous overflows.
 If found, shorten the translation to fit the original length.
 4.  **Preserve control codes** (`\n`, `\p`, `\l`, `{...}`) from the origin.
 Keep the same order and count whenever possible, and rephrase so the visible text (ignoring `{COLOR}`/placeholders) between two codes stays ≤ 36 characters.
 If a line in the origin has no break and cannot fit after rephrasing, add the minimum `\n` needed—never stack breaks back to back.
+5. Read again if your work is ok